Robert Munro, 18th Baron of Foulis: Battle of Breitenfeld

 In 1631 the Scottish brigades in the Swedish main (Crown) army marched to Leipzig, while other Scots and English units served with James 3rd Marquis Hamilton in an auxiliary British Army guarding the rear of the army.
 The famous Battle of Breitenfield (also known as the Battle of Leipzig) took place, near Leipzig, in September of that year.
 Tilly was defeated by Gustavus Adolphus and the Munros, who by their last charge contributed most to the victory of the Swedish Army.
-Sir James Ramsay was in command of the Scottish vanguard, and then it was on 7 September "after we had in the early morning, as the larke begunne to peep commended ourselbes and the event of the day to God," that the great battle commenced.
+Sir James Ramsay was in command of the Scottish vanguard.
+On 7 September "after we had in the early morning, as the larke begunne to peep commended ourselbes and the event of the day to God," the great battle commenced.
 Whilst the Imperial cavalry scattered the Saxons on the left wing, the Scottish stood firm, firing for the first time in platoons.
-Hepburn formed a square and, when the Austrians had approached near enough, caused his victorious pikemen to advance.
-In the meantime Lord Reay’s MacKay and Munro Highlanders were equally successful.
+Hepburn formed a square and, when the Austrians had approached near enough, caused his pikemen to advance victoriously.
+In the meantime Lord Reay's MacKay and Munro Highlanders were equally successful.

 Battle of Lutzen

 Towards the end of 1631, Robert Munro briefly returned home to his native land but did not stay long as he soon returned to the war in Europe.
 He subsequently took part in the Battle of Lützen (1632), where the Munros were again victorious.
 At the battle the vanguard was led by Robert Munro of Foulis.

-Robert Munro's successful military career soon came to an end when during one of the many skirmishes of the Thirty Years' War he was wounded in the right foot by a musket ball while crossing the Upper Danube river with Swedish troops.
-He was carried to Ulm, Germany, where his wound was dressed.
-However, he soon fell into a low fever and died in March 1633, aged about forty-four years of age.
+Robert Munro's successful military career came to an end when during one of the many skirmishes of the Thirty Years' War he was wounded in the right foot by a musket ball while crossing the Upper Danube river with Swedish troops.
+He was carried to Ulm, Germany, where his wound was dressed, but soon fell into a low fever and died in March 1633, aged about forty-four years.

-In Ulm, Sir Patrick Ruthven was Governor and Robert Munro had lived in the house of a barber and surgeon called Michael Rietmuller.
+In Ulm, Sir Patrick Ruthven was Governor, and Robert Munro had lived in the house of a barber and surgeon called Michael Rietmuller.
 By permission of the magistrates Robert was buried in the Franciscan church or "Barfüsserkirche," where also his standard, armour and spurs were hung up.
 Magister Balthasar Kerner delivered his funeral sermon on 29 April 1633.